airi-14x/Concordia-Master-Guide/contentFile.md

 ###### About Me

-> Hello.
+Hello.
 I'm just a student in their final year of Computer Science.
-I haven't lived in Rez so I'm inexperienced to give you my option on that.
-I hope that this guide can be of help to you regardless of what year you are in.
 This guide benefits CS students the most since it's based on my experience.
-But, it can be seen as a master compilation of answers that student tend to ask on Concordia's Reddit and some tips that may hopefully serve you well regardless of majors.
+But, it can be seen as a master compilation of answers that student tend to ask on Concordia's Reddit and some tips that may hopefully serve you well regardless of major and year.

->> Learn as much as you can and enjoy your journey as a Concordia student.
+Learn as much as you can and enjoy your journey as a Concordia student.
 Best of Luck.
->> Please don't hesitate to send me questions and feedback: airi.14x@gmail.com
+Please don't hesitate to send me questions and feedback: airi.14x@gmail.com

->> Version: 1.0
+Version: 1.0

-## Content Sections
+## Table of Contents

 -   Recurring Important Tasks
 -   Freshman's Starterpack // 1st Year Undergraduate